-Urgently Needed Care - Urgently needed care is care provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed care may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Urgently Needed Services - Urgently needed services are care provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.